-TE - Bit 7 Transfer Enable-This bit when set to a logic 0 will disable the transfer of data between internal and external clock registers.
+TE - Bit 7 Transfer enable - This bit when set to a logic 0 will disable the transfer of data between internal and external clock registers.
 The contents in the external clock registers are now frozen and reads or writes will not be affected with updates.
 This bit must be set to a logic 1 to allow updates.

-IPSW - Bit 6 Interrupt Switch-When set to a logic 1, INTA is the Time of Day Alarm and INTB/(INTB) is the Watchdog Alarm.
+IPSW - Bit 6 Interrupt switch - When set to a logic 1, INTA is the Time of Day Alarm and INTB/(INTB) is the Watchdog Alarm.
 When set to logic 0, this bit reverses the output pins.
-INTA is now the watchdog alarm output and INTB/(INTB) is the time of day alarm output.
+INTA is now the Watchdog Alarm output and INTB/(INTB) is the Time of Day Alarm output.
+The INTA/SQW output pin shares both the interrupt A and square wave output function.
+INTA and the square wave function should never be simultaneously enabled or a conflict may occur (32-pin DIP module only).

-IBH/LO - Bit 5 Interrupt B Sink or Source Current-When this bit is set to a logic 1 and $V{CC}$ is applied, INTB/(INTB) will source current (see DC characteristics IOH).
+IBH/LO - Bit 5 Interrupt B Sink or Source Current - When this bit is set to a logic 1 and V{CC} is applied, INTB/(\overline{INTB}) will source current (see DC characteristics IOH).
 When this bit is set to a logic 0, INTB will sink current (see DC characteristics IOL).

-PU/LVL - Bit 4 Interrupt Pulse Mode or Level Mode - This bit determines whether both interrupts will output a pulse or level signal.
+PU/LVL - Bit 4 Interrupt pulse mode or level mode - This bit determines whether both interrupts will output a pulse or level signal.
 When set to a logic 0, $\overline{\text{INTA}}$ and $\overline{\text{INTB}}/(\overline{\text{INTB}})$ will be in the level mode.
-When this bit is set to a logic 1, the pulse mode is selected and $\overline{\text{INTA}}$ will sink current for a minimum of 3 ms and then release. $\overline{\text{INTB}}/(\overline{\text{INTB}})$ will either sink or source current, depending on the condition of Bit 5, for a minimum of 3 ms and then release. $\overline{\text{INTB}}$ will only source current when there is a voltage present on $V{CC}$ .
+When this bit is set to a logic 1, the pulse mode is selected and $\overline{\text{INTA}}$ will sink current for a minimum of 3 ms and then release.
+INTB/($\overline{\text{INTB}}$) will either sink or source current, depending on the condition of Bit 5, for a minimum of 3 ms and then release.
+INTB will only source current when there is a voltage present on V{CC} .

-WAM - Bit 3 Watchdog Alarm Mask - When this bit is set to a logic 0, the watchdog interrupt output will be activated.
+WAM - Bit 3 Watchdog Alarm Mask - When this bit is set to a logic 0, the Watchdog Interrupt output will be activated.
 The activated state is determined by bits 1,4,5, and 6 of the COMMAND REGISTER.
-When this bit is set to a logic 1, the watchdog interrupt output is deactivated.
+When this bit is set to a logic 1, the Watchdog interrupt output is deactivated.

-TDM - Bit 2 Time of Day Alarm Mask - When this bit is set to a logic 0, the time of day alarm interrupt output will be activated.
-The activated state is determined by bits 0,4,5, and 6 of the COMMAND REGISTER.
-When this bit is set to a logic 1, the time of day alarm interrupt output is deactivated.
+TDM - Bit 2 Time of Day Alarm Mask - When this bit is set to a logic 0, the Time of Day Alarm Interrupt output will be activated.
+The activated state is determined by bits 0, 4, 5, and 6 of the COMMAND REGISTER.
+When this bit is set to a logic 1, the Time of Day Alarm interrupt output is deactivated.